Emotional wellbeing is just as important as students’ physical health.

 Free online counselling and emotional wellbeing platform for children and young people, accessible through mobile, tablet and desktop.
 You can get help with the following: Relationships, Exam stress, Bullying, Eating disorders, Self-harm, Life problems, General health.

-Anna Freud Centre Crisis text service
+Anna Freud Centre & Crisis Text Service

 The AFC Crisis Messenger text service is a free, confidential, 24/7 text message support service for anyone who is feeling overwhelmed or is struggling to cope.
 The service is staffed by trained volunteers who will work with you to take your next steps towards feeling better.